hazelcast/hazelcast-reference-manual/src/RingBuffer.md

 or expired.
 You can reach each element in a Ringbuffer using a sequence ID, which is mapped to the elements between the head and tail (inclusive) of the Ringbuffer.

+### Getting a Ringbuffer and Reading Items

-Reading from Ringbuffer is simple: get its current head with the `headSequence` method and start reading.
+Reading from Ringbuffer is simple: get the Ringbuffer with the Hazelcast `get` method, get its current head with the `headSequence` method, and start reading.
 Use the method `readOne` to return the item at the given sequence; `readOne` blocks if no item is available.
 To read the next item, increment the sequence by one.

 ```java